emiakia/k8sMonitoring/README.md

 - The **Steps** section breaks down how to create necessary secrets for AWS/EKS access, Docker registry, and how to install the Helm chart.
 - **Verifying Deployment** includes commands to check the status and logs of the deployed application.
 - **Troubleshooting** provides tips for debugging issues during the deployment.

+### Suggestions for Improvement

+1. **Integrate ArgoCD for Deployment**
+   Use ArgoCD to automate GitOps-based deployments, enabling version control, traceability, and streamlined environment syncs.

+2. **Centralized Logging**
+   Send Golang app logs to **CloudWatch** or **ELK Stack** for better observability, historical tracking, and troubleshooting.
+Configure logging agents (e.g., FluentD, Filebeat) for seamless integration.